charithmadhuranga/oasis-hive/README.md

   - [Contributing](#contributing)

 ## Raspberry Pi Setup
-Users have two options for install: using a pre-built image to flash oasis-grow and its requisite packages directly to an SD card, or using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Lite.
+Users have two options for install: using a pre-built image to flash oasis-hive and its requisite packages directly to an SD card, or using the [setup scripts](scripts) to build the repository and its requirements onto a fresh install of Raspbian Lite.

 ### Using pre-built image

 Install the image onto your Raspberry Pi:
-1. Download the oasis-grow image here: [NOT YET AVAILABLE].
+1. Download the oasis-hive image here: [NOT YET AVAILABLE].
 2. Download [Balena Etcher](https://www.balena.io/etcher/).
 3. Connect a microSD card to your personal computer.
 4. Format the microSD card in the MS-DOS (FAT) style using your operating system's disk formatting utility.